 Skip advert

 Advertisement - Article continues below

-Skoda’s approach to the fourth-gen VRS is nothing radical: the headlines don’t scream bold claims, the hype is almost non-existent.
-Just the way it has always been with the Octavia VRS, then, which remains an under-the-radar performance car that retains a wide appeal and is certainly a more-than-capable alternative to a Golf GTI for those who need more space.
+Skoda’s approach to the fourth-gen VRS was nothing radical: the headlines don’t scream bold claims, the hype is almost non-existent.
+Just the way it always was with the Octavia VRS, then – an under-the-radar performance car that retains a wide appeal and is certainly a more-than-capable alternative to a Golf GTI for those who need more space.
 On this showing, the latest VRS remains an evo favourite.
+Roll on the update.

 Prices and rivals

-All VRS models are pretty well equipped from the off, with 19-inch wheels, matrix LED headlights, Alcantara interior seats and surfaces and a half-decent stereo included.
-The two plausible options that we’d suggest going for are the aforementioned adaptive dampers and a rear camera which is a conspicuous option.
+VRS models tend to be well equipped from the off, with the fourth-generation Octavia getting 19-inch wheels, matrix LED headlights, Alcantara interior seats and surfaces and a half-decent stereo included.
+Two desirable options include the aforementioned adaptive dampers and a rear camera.

 To drive, the Golfs are a tad more agile, but otherwise largely the familiar – the same can be said for the SEAT Leon and Audi A3, too.
 Outside of the group, many traditional hot hatchback rivals are more focused and therefore more compromised.
-Hyundai’s i30 N is the class standard in 2023, with a rambunctious nature that is paired with real ability to the chassis and powertrain.
+Hyundai’s i30 N was the class standard in 2023, with a rambunctious nature that's paired with real ability to the chassis and powertrain.

 If you’re after something approximating the Octavia hatch’s body shape, then Hyundai’s Fastback is remarkably close, albeit slightly smaller under the skin.
-Ford’s Focus ST has been recently updated, but has never really hit the highs of the smaller Fiesta on account of its boorish powertrains.
+Ford’s Focus ST has never really hit the highs of the smaller Fiesta on account of its boorish powertrains.

+Skip advert